Choquequirao trek – Itinerary

 We warmly welcome you to join us on the Choquequirao trek to Machu Picchu.
 We are eager to make this one of your most unforgettable lifetime experiences.
 Our treks can begin on any day of the week and during any month of the year.

-Group Service Price: $1,150 USD Per Person*
+Group Service Price: $1,050 USD Per Person

 A group service means that other hikers are able to join you.
 Your group will have varying hiking and fitness abilities.
 Our Professional Tour Guides are experts on how to keep the group moving and happy no matter how fast you go.
 We just need 2 hikers to start this adventure.

 The Private Tour Service is also available and is priced by party size.